500Foods/Philement/elements/006-carbon/README.md

 TIMELAPSE_TAKE_FRAME
 PRINT_CHECK
 ```
-Note that both of these have to be configured in order for the layer counting mechanism to work.
+Note that both of these have to be configured in order for the layer-counting mechanism to work.
 The layer count
 is used by our script to skip checking the first few layers as those are likely to change more dramatically than
 subsequent layers.